-Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$20,000 Description Open Opportunities is a Community Based Development Organization (CBDO).
-Future Build is a 16 week Pre-Apprenticeship Training Program offered in the spring and summer for 16 low income Pittsburg residents ages 18 and older in solar, energy, and construction Trades.
+4 Target Area City of Pittsburg Goals Supported CD-6 Economic Development Needs Addressed Non-Housing Community Development Funding CDBG: \$25,000 Description Open Opportunities is a CBDO.
+Future Build is a 16-week Pre-Apprenticeship Training Program offered in the spring and summer for 16 low income Pittsburg residents, ages 18 and older in solar, energy, and construction trades.
 Future Build provides a life changing experience for the trainees that leads to re-engagement in the workforce, family, community, and post-secondary educational opportunities.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from Estimated to help 16 low income Pittsburg residents.
-Future Build serves low income East Contra Costa County residents ages 18 and older, who are unemployed, underemployed, or displaced workers. the proposed activities Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05H Employment Training HUD National Objective - LMC HUD Accomplishment Type - Persons (General)

-Location Description Future Build hands on training lab is located at 2555 Harbor Street and the Academic Classrooms are located at the Pittsburg Adult Education Center, 1151 Stoneman Avenue, Pittsburg, CA. In addition to the prime locations for the hands on and academic training, our trainees also perform community service benefit projects throughout East Contra Costa County in City and County parks and facilities.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Future Build will serve 16 low income Pittsburg residents ages 18 and older, who are unemployed, underemployed, or displaced workers.
+Performance Measures: Objective - Creating Economic Opportunities Outcome - Availability/Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05H Employment Training HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description Future Build hands on training lab is located at 2555 Harbor Street and the Academic Classrooms are located at the Pittsburg Adult Education Center, 1151 Stoneman Avenue, Pittsburg, CA. In addition to the prime locations for the hands on and academic training, trainees also perform community service benefit projects throughout East Contra Costa County in City and County parks and facilities.